yanatan16/yanatan16.github.io/_posts/2015-12-29-common-type-theory-abstractions.markdown

 categories: type-theory
 ---

 Monads scare a lot of programmers.
 A) Its a weird word.
 B) A lot of academic ass holes use it to feel superior.
 I'd like to change that.
 So here's my guide to three common type theory abstractions: Monoids, Functors, and Monads.
 I hope to help you understand these type abstractions by looking at types you already use in programming.
-This guide is aimed at programmers familiar with functional programming.
+This is a short introduction to these topics, and is aimed at programmers familiar with functional programming.

 <!--break-->